krei-se/droidfor.ge/README.md

 1. `001-enableFixedAdbWirelessViaWiredAdb` - what the filename says, allows Port 5555 adb wireless.
 Don't worry, will still expect adb keys.
 2. `010-copyInternalStorageContent` - copies all files in `skeleton/internalStorage` to the internal storage via rsync (fast, can do gigabytes.
 Lineage provides rsync, see the script how it works if you like that.
 But as its rather complicated we use the sshd termux rsync later for backups)
-3. `100-grabDomainED25519CACerts` - this is not optimal yet or standarized RFC, but it asks the local DNS for the TXT-Records of self-signed ED25519-CAs for a set list of hosts (ca. ldap. and vpn.) then saves these to the device on `/sdcard/certs/` for use in OpenVPN and OpenLDAP.
-See the script for details how to publish self-signed ED25519 CAs in your domain using opnsense or openwrt and a certs.webserver
+3. `100-grabDomainED25519CACerts` - this is not optimal yet or standarized RFC, but it asks the local DNS for the TXT-Records of self-signed ED25519-Certs for a set list of hosts (ca. ldap. and vpn.) then saves these to the device on `/sdcard/certs/` for use in OpenVPN and OpenLDAP.
+See the script for details on how to publish self-signed ED25519 CAs/Certs in your domain using opnsense or openwrt and a certs.webserver

 4. `200-openvpnConfig` - copying all files from `skeleton/openvpn` to `/sdcard/openvpn`.
 You find a generic profile.ovpn with comments on how to do it there.
 5. `201-openvpnDeviceCerts` - expects an easy-rsa style PKI-directory in `openvpnPKI/`, then copies the device fqdn cert from f.e. `openvpnPKI/private/$devicename.domain.tld.key` and `openvpnPKI/issued/$devicename.domain.tld.crt` to `/sdcard/openvpn/device.key`/`crt`  - the files are fixed called device.crt and device.key so you can apply a general profile across the fleet.
 If a ca.domain.tld record is found via DNS-TXT it will be copied to ca.crt.